TopologyHealth/IG-Authoring-Prompts/input/pagecontent/llm-integration.md

 This page is designed for **developers building AI assistants** that help with FHIR Implementation Guide development.
 It provides system prompt templates, role definitions, and configuration guidance for creating effective LLM-based FHIR IG authoring tools.

+For general prompting tips used across the guide, see: {% include core-principles.md %}

 ### 🔧 System Prompt Development

 #### Core System Prompt Template